-Morning: have tea, take our dog to the park, come home, make pancakes.
+Morning: have tea, take our dog to the park, come home, and potter about.

-Afternoon: spend time on hobbies, cook Sunday dinner, eat together.
+Afternoon: potter about, maybe spend time on a hobby, cook dinner, and eat together.

-Evening: plan for the week ahead, read, have a shower and an early night.
+Evening: plan for the week ahead, read, have a shower and have an early night.

 I really look forward to our Sundays.
-I know that I feel more ready for the week after having a restful day, and the rest of my family appreciate it too.
+I know that I feel more ready for the week after having a restful day, and the rest of my family appreciates it too.

 Progress not perfection

-This might make it sound like I have everything sorted, but really, it’s work in progress.
+This might make it sound like I have everything sorted, but really, it’s a work in progress.